finos/tracdap/doc/deployment/sandbox.rst

 **Auth Tool**

-The auth tool is used to manage secrets, certificates and other sensitive configuration.
+The *auth-tool* utility is used to manage secrets, certificates and other sensitive configuration.
 It can also be used to manage users if you are using a local user database.
+The tool will write secrets to the secret store configured in the platform configuration.
+If this is a local keystore file and it does not exist then it will be created.
+Make sure you have set the *SECRET_KEY* environment variable before using *auth-tool*.

 For the sandbox setup we need a minimum of one secret, the root authentication key.
 This key is used by TRAC to sign and verify its internal JWT tokens.

-The auth-tool utility can be used to generate the root signing key, the available key types are elliptic curve (EC) or RSA.
-Elliptic curve keys are considered to give better security with better performance at lower key sizes.
-For this reason we recommended EC 256 keys.
+The available key types for the root authentication key are elliptic curve (EC) or RSA.
+Elliptic curve keys are considered to give better security with better performance at lower key sizes, so for this reason we recommended EC 256 keys.

-The *auth-tool* will write the secret to the secret store configured in the platform configuration.
-If this is a local keystore file, the file will be created if it does not already exist.

 .. tab-set::